Projects

 For more detailed mapping of Staffordshire's historic landscape character please contact her@staffordshire.gov.uk.

-A new National Mapping Programme (NMP) project focused on Staffordshire's Eastern River Confluences is currently being undertaken by Archaeological Research Services Ltd in Partnership with Staffordshire County Council.
+The Staffordshire National Mapping Programme (NMP) project was carried out in two phases which focussed on the county's eastern river confluences and in the western part of the county around Gnosall, Kidsgrove and Talke.
 NMP is a standard for mapping and recording archaeological sites and landscapes from aerial photographs and other airborne remote sensed data such as lidar.

-Historically Staffordshire has experienced very little in the way of coverage: yet it is a county with a rich archaeological resource which also faces a variety of impacts.
+Historically, Staffordshire has experienced very little in the way of previous large-scale systematic aerial survey mapping, yet it is a county with a rich archaeological resource which also faces a variety of impacts.
 One of the most significant impacts affecting archaeology in the county is mineral extraction.
-The bulk of the resource for this project is aimed at mapping and identifying heritage assets over the key sand and gravel and coal-producing areas, as well as the agricultural landscapes in the west of the County, and a sample of the sandstone areas.
-The project can also be informed by the Aggregates Resource Assessment for the county which is currently being undertaken (see above) and will also support the monitoring and assessment of Staffordshire's Scheduled Monuments.
+The bulk of the resource for this project was aimed at mapping and identifying heritage assets over the key sand and gravel and coal-producing areas, as well as the agricultural landscapes in the west of the County, and a sample of the sandstone areas.
+The project was also informed by the Aggregates Resource Assessment for the county (see above) and also supports the monitoring and assessment of Staffordshire's Scheduled Monuments.

-The project will strengthen the evidence base for informing future conservation and management of heritage assets in Staffordshire and will help to manage and mitigate against the various threats that impact upon its landscapes.
+The project strengthens the evidence base for informing future conservation and management of heritage assets in Staffordshire, and will help to manage and mitigate against the various threats that impact upon its landscapes.
+The results have been added to the National Record of the Historic Environment and the Staffordshire Historic Environment Record, and the final summary reports can be found here:

 Staffordshire Historic School Buildings Survey